 Ms Suu Kyi was later charged with illegally importing communications equipment.
 Police said they found seven walkie-talkie radios in her home which she was not authorised to possess.

-Aung San Suu Kyi is the daughter of the country's independence hero, General Aung San.
+Ms Suu Kyi is the daughter of Myanmar's independence hero, General Aung San.

-In 1960 she went to India with her mother Daw Khin Kyi, who had been appointed Burma's ambassador to Delhi.
+In 1960 she went to India with her mother Daw Khin Kyi, who had been appointed Myanmar's ambassador in Delhi.

 Four years later she went to Oxford University in the UK, where she studied philosophy, politics and economics.
 There she met her future husband, academic Michael Aris.

-After stints of living and working in Japan and Bhutan, she settled in the UK to raise their two children, Alexander and Kim, but Burma was never far from her thoughts.
+After stints of living and working in Japan and Bhutan, she settled in the UK to raise their two children, Alexander and Kim, but Myanmar was never far from her thoughts.

-When she arrived back in Rangoon in 1988 - to look after her critically ill mother - Burma was in the midst of major political upheaval.
+When she arrived back in Yangon in 1988 - to look after her critically ill mother - Myanmar was in the midst of major political upheaval.